Army of the Kingdom of Naples (Napoleonic): Royal Guard

 In 1806 the Infantry of the Guard included a regiment of Grenadiers of the Guard and one of Voltigeurs.
 The Guard Grenadiers were styled on the French Old Guard, wearing the same type of distinctive bearskin cap, topped with a flaming grenade badge.
 According to some sources, the Guard Grenadiers had 3 battalions - one of which wore red and white uniforms, and existed solely to guard the Royal Palace of Naples.
 The other two Grenadier battalions were frequently sent out into the field, serving in Russia 1812 and the War of the Sixth Coalition.
 The Voltigeurs of the Guard had only 2 battalions, and acted as light infantry.
 These also served in Russia, and accompanied Murat back to Naples after the disastrous defeat at Leipzig in October 1813.
-In 1809 the two Guard regiments were joined by two additional regiments of Velites of the Guard, which also served as light infantry, and a one-battalion regiment of Marine Infantry (Marinai della Guardia Reale).
+In 1809 the two Guard regiments were joined by two additional regiments of Velites of the Guard, which also served as light infantry, and a one-battalion regiment of Marine Infantry (Battaglione Marinaj della Guardia Reale).

 In addition to both divisions of the Guard there were two Guard artillery batteries, one of horse and one of foot.
 The foot battery had six 8-pounder cannons and two howitzers.
 The Horse battery had four 4-pounder guns and two howitzers, all of the French Gribeauval design.